 I am an adult author who has also crossed over into young adult; a fiction writer who frequently crosses over into nonfiction; and a writer who loves to create worlds that capture these cultural complexities.

 My newest book, Tell Us We’re Home, a young adult novel, was published in May, 2010, from Atheneum/Simon and Schuster.
 It’s about three immigrant girls—all daughters of maids and nannies in the fictional suburb of Meadowbrook, New Jersey.
 I like to think of this book as a girl’s friendship novel turned on it on its head, showing an often times invisible perspective.
 Tell Us We’re Home is also about how to find a sense of home when you’re an outsider in a new town, a new country, and yet it’s your mother making these other kids’ lives easier.

 * * *

 The making of this book is also a story, one that also includes many other voices.
 For two summers, as we were developing the material for this book, we gave a seminar for New York City school teachers at New York University’s Center for Teaching Excellence.
 Their input was invaluable as we honed our ideas and presentation.
-Now, as the book is moving out of the production tunnel, we are working on another enhancement to the book: a music website that will feature music from ‘sugar culture’—all the songs and rhythms that grew out of this experience in places such as the Dominican Republic, Cuba, Trinidad.
+Now, as the book is moving out of the production tunnel, we created another enhancement to the book: a music website that will feature music from ‘sugar culture’—all the songs and rhythms that grew out of this experience in places such as the Dominican Republic, Cuba, Trinidad.
 Ben Lapidus, an ethno-musicologist at John Jay College, is collaborating with us on this exciting project.
-Stay tuned for more updates.
+To learn more, visit the website www.sugarchangedtheworld.com.